There is something mythical about the birth of a child.

 Later as I held her I just cried, I was so excited to have her in my life.

-My HCG levels had only increased 60% within a 48 hour time period.
-They should have doubled.
-However at 29,000 the doctors felt it was high enough to do an ultrasound.
+My HCG levels had only increased 60% within a 48 hour time period, rather than doubling.
+However, at 29,000 the doctors felt it was high enough to do an ultrasound.

-As Aaron and I meet with the doctor she cautioned us not to get too excited and asked us to come in the next week to make sure the heart rate had increased.
+As Aaron and I meet with the doctor she cautioned us not to get too excited.
+We scheduled an appointment for the following week to make sure the heart rate had increased.

 Three days ago we headed out for our next ultrasound.
 I knew at the back of my mind that I was still high risk and that there might be issues, but I just pushed it all to the side.